followcrom/MixTapeHeavyWeight/README.md

 # MixTapeHeavyWeight

-**MixTapeHeavyWeight** is a feature-rich web application, built specifically for streaming and downloading DJ mixes.
-With its intuitive user interface, the app offers an array of features, including an audio visualizer, a skippable playlist (click through mulitple tracks despite only loading a single audio file), and a comments section.
-(Leaving a comment does not interupt playback.)
-As the mix plays, the tracklisting updates automatically, so the listener knows at a glance which song the DJ is spinning.
+**MixTapeHeavyWeight** is a feature-rich web application built specifically for streaming and downloading DJ mixes.
+The intuitive user interface incorporates skeuomorphic design elements reminiscent of classic old-school mixtapes.
+This JavaScript-based app offers an array of features, including an audio visualizer, a skippable playlist (allowing you to click through multiple tracks despite only loading a single audio file), and a comments section (which doesn't interrupt playback).
+As the mix plays, the tracklisting updates automatically, so the listener knows at a glance which song the DJ is spinning!

 ## Getting Started